wp-plugins/cleanprint-lt/readme.txt

 == Changelog ==

 = 2.1.0 =
-Adds support for turning off the buttons on certain page types Remove the class="button" to avoid conflicts with other styles
+Support for turning on/off the buttons per-page type Additional button styles including chiclets
+Remove the class="button" to avoid conflicts with other styles Minor bug fixes

 = 2.0.0 =
 Adds support for Email and PDF buttons